kuiro5/kuiro5.github.io/content/now.md

 ## Reading
 I've been reading a lot less this year, but I've recently found myself back in the groove and have been cycling through a few books: The Inner Game of Music, Why We Can't Wait, and The Need for Roots.

-There's been a few newsletters that have become immediate reads once they land in the RSS feed: Matt Levine Money Stuff, Bookbear Express,

 ## Watching
 A lot of Warriors basketball and Seinfeld.